-When someone is included in your email list, he or she are choosing to know more about your business.
-Some of these people are completely new to your business and want to know more about what you have to offer.
+When someone is included in your email list, he or she is choosing to know more about your business.
+Some of these people are completely new to your business.
+And want to know more about what you have to offer.
 Other people can repeat the customers who have joined your list to make sure that they are up to date with whatever you are running.

 Do not miss the opportunity to make these relationships right.
 For new customers, you can send emails with additional information about your business and the various products and services you offer.
 For long-term customers, you can focus on generating repeat sales and reward them with special offers.

 Remember that email marketing is not just taking your information in front of existing and potential customers.
 It’s also about hearing what your audience is interested in and providing them with an experience that is relevant and valuable to them.
 When you provide useful content for your readers, more people will open and act on the content you send.
 The easiest way to know what kind of content your email reports are interested in is that you see your email report.